MicrosoftDocs/win32/desktop-src/direct3d9/guid.md

 ---
-Description: Defines a GUID that can be used in other templates. ms.assetid: dbfdd307-310f-4c80-b4aa-f16a81a9a372
+description: Defines a GUID that can be used in other templates. ms.assetid: dbfdd307-310f-4c80-b4aa-f16a81a9a372
 title: Guid (DirectX 9)
 ms.topic: reference